NuninhoSousa25/3DGS_Babylonjs_based/README.md

 ## To implement / Fix
-camera colision by object or by setting mobilie icons -- icon bar on mobile should be Hamburger based currently hamburger menu only apears in fullscreen mode consolidate sharing reset view not working properly currntly with an animation working but it flashes a frame before doing the animation
+- camera colision by object or by setting
+- mobilie icons -- icon bar on mobile should be Hamburger based currently hamburger menu only apears in fullscreen mode
+- consolidate sharing
+- previus hard coded camera limits should be removed and use just the new ui based settings,
+- toggle for pann limitation is not working

 ## ✅ Recent Updates & Fixes